dotnet/runtime/src/native/dnmd/readme.md

   - [`IMetaDataAssemblyImport`][api_assemblyimport]
 - `dnmd_interfaces_static` - A static library version of `dnmd_interfaces`.
 - `mddump` - Utility for dumping ECMA-335 tables.
+- `mdmerge` - Utility for merging EnC deltas into ECMA-335 tables.

-The primary goal of DNMD is to explore the benefits of a rewrite of the metadata APIs found in [dotnet/runtime](https://github.com/dotnet/runtime).
+The primary goal of DNMD is to explore the benefits of a rewrite of the metadata APIs in the .NET runtime.
 The rewrite has the following constraints:

 - Must be sharable across any existing .NET runtime implementation.
 - Must be cross-platform with minimal OS abstraction layering.